 It’s tempting to swipe your credit card or take out a payday loan to stay afloat, but those “quick fixes” often lead to bigger money problems.
 Exhaust all other options first—like community help or talking to friends and family—before going into debt that’ll follow you for months.

-6. Talk to a financial counselor
+6. Should you talk to a financial counselor?

 If you’re feeling stuck or overwhelmed, a financial counselor can help you figure out a game plan, prioritize your bills, and maybe even reach out to your landlord on your behalf.
 It’s never a bad idea to get a second set of eyes on your budget.

-7. Know your tenant rights
+7. Do you know your tenant rights?

 Every state has different rules around late rent, notices, and eviction timelines.
 Take a minute to understand your local tenant laws so you know what landlords can—and can’t—do.
 Information is power, especially when you’re trying to stay housed.